remrc/Self-Balancing-Bike/README.md

 Servo: TowerPro MG995 or similar size.

 The voltage regulator 7805 is not the best choice.
 Use any 5V switch type small regulator.

+First connect to controller over bluetooth.
+You will see a message that you need to calibrate the balancing point.
+Send c+ from serial monitor.
+This activate calibrating procedure.
+Set the bike to balancing point.
+Hold still when the bike does not fall to either side.
+Send c- from serial monitor.
+This will write the offsets to the EEPROM.
+After calibrating, the bike will begin to balance.

 More about this:

 https://youtu.be/Je9Y2WaRB6g